 I love this dish!
-I baked baby onions in a thyme-infused cream and topped with a crumb made from blitzed lean pork scratchings and finely grated Parmesan.
+I baked baby onions in a thyme-infused cream and topped with a crumb made from blitzed lean pork scratchings (a UK product) and finely grated Parmesan.
 When I made this dish for us, we ended up eating them on top of our grilled pork chops: Lush!
 The peeling of the onions is mind-numbingly annoying and a finicky job, but the results are worth it in the end.
 Be sure to keep the little root end intact to ensure the onions keep their shape, but use a small, sharp paring knife to trim it close enough that the entire onion is edible.
-(And don’t jab yourself like I did doing that …. #BloodFest2018)
+(And don’t jab yourself like I did doing that … #BloodFest2018)

 – – – – – – PER SERVING – – – – – –